 Get C# Training at Edge Tech Academy

 Edge Tech Academy offers C# training in the Dallas-Fort Worth area.
-Our school offers C# training as both a standalone course and as part of our Web and App Development Program.
-Both options will answer the question of “What is C#?” with practical applications.
+Our school offers C# courses that answer the question of “What is C#?” with practical applications.
 At Edge Tech Academy, we believe in the power of hands-on learning.
 Contact us at (682) 330-7229 to learn more about our approach or enroll in one of our C# classes today!

 *This course is not included within the school’s scope of ACCSC accreditation.